The English West Country Accent

 It is still possible to detect Saxon influence in the West Country dialect.
 This is perhaps most obvious in the way locals conjugate the verb “to be”.
 Many use “I be” instead of “I am”.
 This mirrors both Old English and modern German, demonstrating that the two languages are derived from those of the Saxons.

-Outside Cornwall, it is thought that the local dialects of the West Country reflect the those of the various West Saxon tribes, who held different territories in the region.
+Outside Cornwall, it is thought that the local dialects of the West Country reflect those of the various West Saxon tribes, who held different territories in the region.
 Accents vary a little across the region but have much in common.

 The West Country accent also remained distinctive due to the region’s geographical isolation.
 For centuries, people were protected from outside influences.
 In addition, the fact that farming and fishing have always been principle industries of the West Country is significant.
 Farmers and seafarers work in relative isolation and don’t need to visit other areas of the country to work or trade.

 Cornish and the Celtic influence

 The Saxon influence on West Country Dialects began in the 6th century but did not extend to Cornwall until much later.